-Formula 5 | Calculating the Gore Sections $height(x) = \frac{length \cdot x}{lateral divisions}$ Formula 5 needs to be incorporated into Table A to build complete blueprints for a gore section.
-This modified table would look as follows, using the values computed in Table A. Table A1 Width(x) Height(x) width at $height(a_0)$ $height(x_0)$ width at $height(a_n)$ $height(x_n)$ Using tape as a marker on the ground, make a straight line a meter longer than the width of your plastic.
-Lay down a second piece of tape perpendicular to the first one meter longer than the length, positioned in the center of the first strip.
-Using a tape measure, mark along the second piece (strip b) the height(x) values as they occur in Table A1.
-At each height marker, lay a piece of tape corresponding to its table values' width (centered).
+Using tape as a marker on the ground, make a straight line a meter longer than the width of your plastic.
+Lay down a second piece of tape perpendicular to the first one meter longer than the gore length, positioned in the center of the first strip.
+Using a tape measure, mark along the second piece (strip b) the values from Formula 6 - Dist From Base as they occur in Table A. At each distance from base marker, lay a piece of tape corresponding that row's width (centered) - Formula 5 - Width Values.
 The created pattern should now look like the picture on the right.

 Once this pattern has been created, the dome will come together quickly.
 Place some tape along the contour of the outer tape fingers to give the gore section a clear edge.
 A different color can be helpful as an edge.
 Roll the plastic over the pattern on the ground and trim the excess using scissors slightly open.
 This technique slices easily through the plastic.
 Books work well to hold the plastic in place.
 Cut as many gores as calculated in the number of sections formula.
 The next step is trickiest: taping the sections together.
 An optional method to cutting each gore to the tip is to stop one section before the width reaches zero and make a circle to fill the top with a radius equal to the width closest to zero times the number of sections.
 Holding two sections together on a table, tape them in small pieces to ensure the curvature is taped along evenly.
 It helps to have a partner for this step.